Adding ducks to your little homestead? Here’s how to raise ducks and ducklings, along with some other pertinent information about raising ducks.

 Ducks quack and can be very noisy.
 Drakes make more of a “hissing” sound and are not loud at all.
 Definitely a nice break from crowing roosters!

 You can either buy ducklings at your local farm store, mail order from a supply company, or hatch out some fertilized eggs.
 Starting with ducklings offers instant gratification, and may be best for first-timers.
-Once you are well-acquainted with raising ducks, hatching them can be a fun process for you.
+Once you are well-acquainted with how to raise ducks, hatching them can be a fun process for you.

 Ducklings needs pretty much mimic baby chicks when it comes to brooding.
 They need a form of heat (usually in a heat lamp) to keep the brooder at 95-100 the first week.
 Lower the temperature five degrees per week until they no longer need the extra heat.
 That is usually at about 4-5 weeks, when they start getting feathers.